HalbFettKaese/ShaderSelectorV3/README.md

  In the given example, there are 2 channels as well as the internally used `GameTime` row, making for a total of 3 rows.
 That's why it says `"height": 3` in both the definition of the targets `data` and `data_swap`.

 ### How do I give an input to a channel?
  When a particle is recognized as an input that is sent to the post shader, I will call it a "marker particle".
-A marker particle is identified by a core shader based on its color, and will be transformed to fill a specific pixel coordinate on the screen, which is then read by the post shader.
+A marker particle is identified by a core shader based on its color, and will be sent to and read by the post shader.

  Which particle colors are recognized as marker particles, as well as which channel they target and other information is all defined in `assets/shader_selector/shaders/include/marker_settings.glsl`.

- A marker is then defined by adding it to the ´LIST_MARKERS´ macro as `ADD_MARKER(<channel>, <screen pixel position>, <wanted green component>, <wanted alpha component>, <operation>, <interpolation rate>)`.
+ A marker is then defined by adding it to the ´LIST_MARKERS´ macro as `ADD_MARKER(<channel>, <wanted green component>, <wanted alpha component>, <operation>, <interpolation rate>)`.

  With this, a particle that has the color `(MARKER_RED, <wanted green component>, <any blue value>, <wanted alpha component>)/255` will then be recognized as a marker particle that applies the instructions that are given in the `ADD_MARKER` statement to the specified channel. \
  `MARKER_RED` remains constant throughout all markers and should preferably not be changed.